mrhonek/misterlooperz/README.md

 - Embed YouTube videos using the YouTube IFrame Player API
 - Optional video section looping with customizable start and end times
-- Dynamic time input fields with flexible M:SS format
+- Dynamic time input fields supporting both HH:MM:SS and MM:SS formats
+- Support for longer videos with hour-based timestamps
 - Automatic video looping when end time is set
 - Create and manage playlists with individual video controls
 - Play videos sequentially or individually from any point in the playlist